niranjan-op/Carbon-footprint-analyser/README.md

 # MineFootprint: Carbon Footprint Analyser for Coal Mines

+Link to the website 👉
+<a href="https://minefootprint.onrender.com/">Mine footprint</a>

 MineFootprint is a web-based platform designed to help coal mining operations track, analyze, and reduce their carbon footprint.
 It provides detailed, mine-specific carbon emission calculations, visualizations, and actionable insights, with a focus on Indian mining practices.

 ## Features